3️⃣ Building a more complex agent: WikiGame

 Since Wikipedia articles could be very long, the length of the LLM's context window becomes a constraint.
 GPT-4o and GPT-4o-mini both have context windows of 128k tokens (which corresponds to ~96k words).
 For reference, the wikipedia page for the United States has around 10k words alone and the agent will often need to visit more than 10 articles in one run of the game, not counting its own output, which can add up to be significant.

-We've implemented two methods for this class which aren't very conceptually important, these are:
+We've implemented one method for this function which isn't very conceptually important, this is:

 reset_history()- this is useful for dealing with context window constraints as mentioned above.
-This method should be called each time the model moves to a new page, to clear it's current chat history.
+This method should be called each time the model successfully moves to a new page, to clear its current chat history.

-- system_instruction - this should return the system message we give to the model as it attempts the task.
+- system_instruction - this should return the system message as a ChatMessageSystem which we'll give to the model as it attempts the task.
 It should tell the model what the WikiGame is, and only the basics of how to play it.

 -